borg286/sevtech/README.md

 * Plains: Early game makes heavy use of wood.

-    * On the other hand, when breaking leaves manually, sapplings are VERY easy to come by.
-Allowing you to exponentially grow a treefarm.
+    * On the other hand, when breaking leaves manually, saplings are VERY easy to come by.
+Allowing you to exponentially grow a tree farm.

 ## Tools